 Shalom Health Care Center is an FTCA-deemed facility and has been awarded Patient-Centered Medical Home recognition by the National Committee for Quality Assurance PCMH 2011 Program.

-Indy Pride, Inc. exists to unite and serve its members and the LGBTQ community of Central Indiana through leadership development, educational and support programs, and community events that achieve inclusivity, equality, strong community connections, and awareness of LGBTQ issues.
+Indy Pride, Inc. exists to unite and serve its members and the LGBTQIA+ community of Central Indiana through leadership development, educational and support programs, and community events that achieve inclusivity, equality, strong community connections, and awareness of LGBTQIA+ issues.

 Forest Manor Multi-Service Center empowers the lives of our neighbors by offering individuals and families the services and support they need to become self-sufficient.